iesiyok/accountable-js/README.md

 The template also creates a new Makefile under the new app directory, with that you can generate the .sxg file from the manifest.
-It requires go/signedexchange tool, that is available with: go get -u github.com/WICG/webpackage/go/signedexchange/cmd/... more info available here : https://github.com/WICG/webpackage/tree/master/go/signedexchange But the docker container includes a copy of the signedexchange tool, the instructions are available in the created Makefile.
+It requires go/signedexchange tool, that is available with: go get -u github.com/WICG/webpackage/go/signedexchange/cmd/... more info available here : https://github.com/WICG/webpackage/tree/master/go/signedexchange However, the docker container includes a copy of the signedexchange tool, the instructions are available in the created Makefile.

 Running the docker will make your site accessible from the browser: e.g. http://localhost:8085/(test)/index.html